waysignal/catmodel_glossary/glossary.md

 + Insurance-based risk transfer have favorable tax treatment compared to rentention programs.
 Insurance companies can deduct the discounted value of incurred losses (?) while non-insurance can only deduct losses paid during the year.
 Deduction of premiums are worth more than the deduction of uninsured losses.
 In the US, pure captives are required to write 30% of business from unrelated parties to qualify for tax benefits.
 + Multi-peril contracts benefits include lower transaction costs, lower premium, and less chance of overinsurance.
 There is lower premium because exposures included are often uncorrelated; kind of fuzzy.
 Underinsurance is guarded by reinstatement provisions which refresh the contracted limits.
 + Mutiple-trigger contracts are a way to use derviatives but still have insurable interest benefits for financial and tax purposes.
 The triggers are usually one financial and one non-financial.
 The probability of both triggers occuring is low so this lowers the cost to the cedant.
 It also increases diversification for insurers.
++ attachment method is grouping monoline policies under a new master agreement. single text method is redrafting the monoline policies into one policy.
++ CGL policy is used to cover only liabilities.
+The umbrella policy is used as an excess layer facility and will generally be designed to pay o ut the ultimate net loss in excess of a retained limit.